Degree Requirements - Doctoral

 HOLDS — See Fees & Holds.

 The comprehensive examination is the major academic examination during the doctoral study that assures that the student has attained sufficient mastery of their discipline.
-Some departments use the passing of the comprehensive examination as the qualifying examination that admits the doctoral student to candidacy.
+Some departments use the passing of the comprehensive examination as the examination that admits the doctoral student to candidacy.
 This examination is valid for five (5) years from the term of successful completion.

 Note: See Video Conferencing Policy.

 WRITTEN AND ORAL — The comprehensive examination requirements are department specific.
 A student must have an approved Graduate Program of Study & Committee form on file with The Graduate School prior to sitting for any portion of the comprehensive examination or dissertation defense.
 It is the student’s responsibility to ensure that all committee members, including the graduate representative if applicable, are available when scheduling the comprehensive examination.
 See Optional Graduate Representative.

 MINIMUM REGISTRATION — The student must be registered for a minimum of three (3) credits at MSU during the term in which the examination is taken.
 If the student wishes to sit for the comprehensive examination during the time between terms, then the student must be registered for a minimum of three (3) credits in the term prior to or immediately following the time between terms.

 DEADLINE — The last day to take the comprehensive examination is on or before the fourteenth (14th) business day prior to the end of the term that the student intends to graduate.

 COMMITTEE REPRESENTATION — See Committee